Golden hamster: Characteristics

 Like most members of the subfamily, the golden hamster has expandable cheek pouches, which extend from its cheeks to its shoulders.
 In the wild, hamsters are larder hoarders; they use their cheek pouches to transport food to their burrows.
 Their name in the local Arabic dialect where they were found roughly translates to "mister saddlebags" (أبو جراب) due to the amount of storage space in their cheek pouches.
-If food is plentiful, the hamster stores it in large amounts.

 Sexually mature female hamsters come into heat (estrus) every four days.
 Golden hamsters and other species in the genus Mesocricetus have the shortest gestation period in any known placental mammal at around 16 days.
 Gestation has been known to last up to 21 days, but this is rare and almost always results in complications.
 They can produce large litters of 20 or more young, although the average litter size is between eight and 10 pups.
 If a mother hamster is inexperienced or feels threatened, she may abandon or eat her pups.
 A female hamster enters estrus almost immediately after giving birth, and can become pregnant despite already having a litter.
 This act puts stress on the mother's body and often results in very weak and undernourished young.

 Discovery

-Golden hamsters originate from Syria and were first described by science in the 1797 second edition of The Natural History of Aleppo, a book written and edited by two Scottish physicians living in Syria.
-The Syrian hamster was then recognized as a distinct species in 1839 by British zoologist George Robert Waterhouse.
-Waterhouse's original specimen (holotype) was a female hamster; he named it Cricetus auratus or the "golden hamster".
-The skin of the specimen is kept at the Natural History Museum in London.In 1930, Israel Aharoni, a zoologist and professor at the Hebrew University of Jerusalem, captured a mother hamster and her litter of pups in Aleppo, Syria.
+Golden hamsters originate from Syria and were first described by scientists in the 1797 second edition of The Natural History of Aleppo, a book written and edited by two Scottish physicians living in Syria.
+The Syrian hamster was then recognized as a distinct species in 1839 by British zoologist George Robert Waterhouse, who named it Cricetus auratus or the "golden hamster".
+The skin of the holotype specimen is kept at the Natural History Museum in London.In 1930, Israel Aharoni, a zoologist and professor at the Hebrew University of Jerusalem, captured a mother hamster and her litter of pups in Aleppo, Syria.
 The hamsters were bred in Jerusalem as laboratory animals.

 Descendants of the captive hamsters were shipped to Britain in 1931, where they came under the care of the Wellcome Bureau of Scientific Research.
-They bred well and two more pairs were given to the Zoological Society of London in 1932.
+These bred and two more pairs were given to the Zoological Society of London in 1932.
 The descendants of these were passed on to private breeders in 1937.

+In 1946, Albert Marsh began the first commercial hamster breeding business, Gulf Hamstery, to promote the Syrian hamster as pets and laboratory animals.

-A separate stock of hamsters was exported from Syria to the United States in 1971, but apparently none of today's North American pets are descended from these (at least in the female line), because recent mitochondrial DNA studies have established that all domestic golden hamsters are descended from one female – probably the one captured in 1930 in Syria.
+A separate stock of hamsters was exported from Syria to the United States in 1971, but mitochondrial DNA studies have established that all domestic golden hamsters are descended from one female – likely the one captured in 1930 in Syria.

 Since the species was named, the genus Cricetus has been subdivided and this species (together with several others) was separated into the genus Mesocricetus, leading to the currently accepted scientific name for the golden hamster of Mesocricetus auratus.